Ascension Steps: A Practical Roadmap

 - Build a network of trusted allies and mentors.

-3. Focus on Learning
+3. Prioritize Learning

 - Stay curious and preemptive about acquiring new skills.